myqualitycomfort.com

 Causes of Hot Water Heater Leaking

-• Temperature and pressure relief valve dysfunction (T&P Valve) – this valve helps mediate the pressure inside the tank by opening to allow water out
+• Temperature and pressure relief valve dysfunction (T&P Valve) – the pressure relief valve may open if the pressure inside the tank gets too high.
+Check if the valve is working properly or needs replacement.

 • Loose gaskets